How to Downgrade Chrome on Windows 10 Pro

 - Type Chrome into the Search box in the Add or Remove Program screen

 - Follow the instructions to remove.
-Remove your previous browsing data.
+Make sure to remove your previous browsing data.

 - Select to Download the version.
 Do not Run!
 If you run, then the Chrome Updater will be installed.

-- In the installation of Chrome, when the installer prompts to make use of Google Update, say NO
+- In the installation of Chrome, when the installer prompts to make use of Google Update, say No.

 - Click on the three dots in the upper right-hand corner, select Settings from the Menu.

-- In the Settings view, click on the Hamburger menu, click on the About Chrome button.
+- In the Settings view, click on the Hamburger menu.

 - You should be stuck on the current version of Chrome.